qferre/atypeak/doc/usage.md

   - This is done because processing the real data is the most time-consuming part.

 It is also possible to run the training and processing steps separately by running `make train` followed by `make process`.

+Processing times for model training and diagnosis as well as BED file generation scale with the number of dimensions (nb. datasets x nb.
+TF).
+Processing the source BED files is a large part of this time, so the model training is not CPU-bound.
+Reasonable queries (around 15x15) should take less than an hour for diagnosis and training, but larger queries can take several hours.
+Producing the bed file itself can be long (roughly 1 second for 10 CRMs with small queries like HeLa, 1 second for 3 CRMs for K562, totalling hours).
+Check that the rebuilt matrices in `make train` before proceeding with `make process`.

 ### Grid search